 - Once the dressing has thickened, add the parmesan cheese and blend for a few seconds to fully incorporate.

-- Dressing should have a medium-thick consistency.
+- The dressing should have a medium-thick consistency.

 Store in an airtight container with a lid.